Elementary school (grades K-5) · Bentonville, AR

 How many students attend Creekside Middle School?

 Creekside Middle School has 635 students enrolled.
-It is a elementary school in BENTONVILLE, AR.
+It is an elementary school in Bentonville, AR.

 What is the student-teacher ratio at Creekside Middle School?